gitlabhq/omnibus-gitlab/doc/settings/ssl/ssl_troubleshooting.md

 Alternatively, you can ignore SSL verification by running:

-{{< alert type="warning" >}}
+> [!warning]

-Proceed with caution when [ignoring SSL](https://git-scm.com/docs/git-config#Documentation/git-config.txt-httpsslVerify) due to the potential security issues associated with disabling this option at global level.
+> Proceed with caution when [ignoring SSL](https://git-scm.com/docs/git-config#Documentation/git-config.txt-httpsslVerify)
+> due to the potential security issues associated with disabling this option at global level.
 Use this option _only_ when troubleshooting, and reinstate SSL verification immediately after.

-{{< /alert >}}

 ```shell
 git config --global http.sslVerify false